ShotaDeguchi/PINN_TF2/README.md

 [2] Baydin, A.G., Pearlmutter, B.A., Radul, A.A., Siskind, J.M.: Automatic Differentiation in Machine Learning: A Survey, *Journal of Machine Learning Research*, Vol. 18, No. 1, pp. 5595–5637, 2018. ([paper](https://arxiv.org/abs/1502.05767))
 <br>
 [3] Rumelhart, D., Hinton, G., Williams, R.: Learning representations by back-propagating errors, *Nature*, Vol. 323, pp. 533–536, 1986. ([paper](https://doi.org/10.1038/323533a0))
+[4] Jagtap, A.D., Kawaguchi, K., Karniadakis, GE.: Locally adaptive activation functions with slope recovery for deep and physics-informed neural networks, *Proceedings of Royal Society A*, pp. 4762020033420200334, 2020.